Management of miscarriage: surgical, medical, natural

 We provide brief information below, but you can read more detail and some personal experiences in our leaflet Management of a miscarriage.

-For many years, surgical management of miscarriage has been called ERPC, an abbreviation for Evacuation of Retained Products of Conception, which means the removal of the remains of the pregnancy and surrounding tissue.
-Many people find this term distressing, and there is now a drive to get it changed to SMM – Surgical Management of Miscarriage.
+For many years, surgical management of miscarriage was called ERPC, an abbreviation for Evacuation of Retained Products of Conception, which means the removal of the remains of the pregnancy and surrounding tissue.
+Many people find this term distressing, which is why it should not be used any more, but it’s possible that you will still hear it or see it written.

-Some hospitals are beginning to offer surgical management with local rather than general anaesthetic.
+Some hospitals offer surgical management with local rather than general anaesthetic.
 This is called MVA, which is an abbreviation for Manual Vacuum Aspiration.
+You may find it helpful to read Karen’s experience of MVA.

 Some hospitals offer a combination of pills and vaginal pessaries which can “kick-start” the process of a delayed or missed miscarriage.
 Some women experience quite severe abdominal cramps as well as heavy bleeding with this option, but they may prefer this to an operation.